This post may contain affiliate links.

-The green goddess salad was all over my FYP in the last few weeks.
-The trend was started by Baked by Melissa (check it out, the ASMR is amazing).
-The original recipe calls for cashews, shallots and basil, among other special ingredients.
+Known as TikTok green goddess salad, this vibrant and flavorful dish has taken social media by storm, thanks to its fresh ingredients and creamy, herb-packed dressing.
+The trend was started by Baked by Melissa (check it out; the ASMR is amazing).
+The original recipe calls for cashews, shallots, and basil, among other special ingredients.
 I opted for walnuts and used parmesan in place of nutritional yeast.

 What I love about this salad is that it can also be served as a dip with some chips or crackers.
 The addition of walnuts and pomegranate adds to the deliciousness.
 Give it a try and you’ll be making it over and over.
 Trust me, it’s worth the hype.